An alternative Telagram: how to run its own Mathx server using Docker Compose

 Precondition:

-Over the past few years, more and more people have been thinking about how safe it is to trust all their correspondence, contacts and digital communication with a large central platform.
-I don't want to just be a comfortable vigilante, but the feeling that your data really belong to you is that you control infrastructure yourself, decide where everything is stored, and don't depend on other rules, restrictions, or sudden changes in service policy.
+Over the past few years, more and more people have started thinking about how safe it is to entrust all of their correspondence, contacts, and digital communication to a large centralized platform.
+This is not only about privacy in the abstract.
+It is also about the feeling that your data really belongs to you: that you control the infrastructure yourself, decide where everything is stored, and do not depend entirely on someone else’s rules, restrictions, or sudden service policy changes.

-This is where Matex comes in -- open federal communication protocol in real time.
-It's not just one service, it's not one website, it's a network of independent servers that can interact with each other.
-Unlike the usual meteorites where everything is tied to one company, Mathx does not have a single center that affects the whole system.
+This is where Matrix comes in — an open federated protocol for real-time communication.
+It is not just one service, and it is not just one website.
+Matrix is a network of independent servers that can communicate with each other.
+Unlike traditional messengers, where everything is tied to a single company, Matrix does not have one central authority that controls the entire system.

-Each server called homeerver.
-You can log users, store messages, rooms, media files and phone readers.
-In this case, users of different homeerver can still communicate with themselves within one federal network.
-This is the main idea of Matrix: you can own your infrastructure, but you don't get global communication.
+Each server is called a homeserver.
+It can register users, store messages, rooms, media files, and account data.
+At the same time, users from different homeservers can still communicate with each other within one federated network.
+This is the main idea behind Matrix: you can own your infrastructure without losing access to global communication.

-This approach is particularly good for someone who appreciates privacy, wants more control of their data and doesn't want to build critical communications on someone else's closed platform.
-Matrix doesn't promise magic or complete simplicity from the box, which gives a much more important thing -- freedom, transparency, and ability to rely on itself first.
+This approach is especially useful for people who value privacy, want more control over their data, and do not want to build critical communication on top of someone else’s closed platform.
+Matrix does not promise magic or complete simplicity out of the box.
+Instead, it gives something much more important: freedom, transparency, and the ability to rely on your own infrastructure first.

-This crowd -- for those who are generally familiar with Linux, DNS and Docker, but wants to go all the way from scratch: neat, consistent, and without skipping important details.
-As a result, you can raise your own Mathx server yourself and better understand how the federal communication is done in practice.
+This guide is for those who are already generally familiar with Linux, DNS, and Docker, but want to go all the way from scratch: carefully, consistently, and without skipping important details.
+As a result, you will be able to run your own Matrix server and better understand how federated communication works in practice.

 So what happens is

-Once this is complete, you have the slope:
+Once this setup is complete, you will have:

-- phone support for Ement X / Ement Call;
+- voice and video call support for Element X / Element Call;

-- an independent basis for personal, family or command communication.
+- an independent foundation for personal, family, or team communication.

 What to prepare in advance: